SCRT-HQ/VaporShell/docs/glossary/Add-VSECSTaskDefinitionHealthCheck.md

----
-layout: glossary
-title: Add-VSECSTaskDefinitionHealthCheck
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSECSTaskDefinitionHealthCheck

 ## SYNOPSIS
-Adds an AWS::ECS::TaskDefinition.HealthCheck resource property to the template
+Adds an AWS::ECS::TaskDefinition.HealthCheck resource property to the template.
+The HealthCheck property specifies an object representing a container health check.
+Health check parameters that are specified in a container definition override any Docker health checks that exist in the container image (such as those specified in a parent image or from the image's Dockerfile.

 ## SYNTAX